jinghuazhao/EWAS-fusion/README.md

 ## Requirements

 To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) including dependencies such as `plink2R` and `reshape` is required.
+The latest version also requires [jlimR](https://github.com/cotsapaslab/jlim).
 Other facilities to be required are

 1. Sun grid engine (sge) or GNU parallel for Linux clusters.
 2. Weight files based on epigenetic data.